seanw214/libjuice/README.md

 - Only one component is supported, which is sufficient for WebRTC Data Channels and multiplexed RTP+RTCP.
 - Candidates are gathered without binding to each network interface, which behaves identically to the full implementation on most client systems.

 It also implements a lightweight STUN/TURN server ([RFC8489](https://www.rfc-editor.org/rfc/rfc8489.html) and [RFC8656](https://www.rfc-editor.org/rfc/rfc8656.html)).
-The server can be disabled at compile-time with the `NO_SERVER` flag.
+The server can be disabled at compile-time with the `NO_JUICE_SERVER` flag.

 ## Dependencies